Probing cosmology with bright sirens from the CosmoDC2_BCO LSST synthetic catalog: Synthetic data

 Events were propagated through different gravitational-wave detector networks, with realistic duty cycles applied.
 In this work we consider three representative setups, each operating with a 70\% duty cycle: \begin{itemize}

 \item \textbf{LVK:} The current second-generation network of LIGO, Virgo, and KAGRA, taken at their projected design sensitivities for the upcoming O5 observing run.
-This setup represents the near-future baseline capability of the gravitational-wave community.
+This setup represents the near-future baseline capability of the gravitational-wave community. \footnote{LIGO--India is not yet included in the current \texttt{CosmoDC2\_BCO} catalogs, although its implementation is planned for future releases.}

-\item \textbf{ET+LVK:} An extended configuration that combines the full LVK network with the next-generation Einstein Telescope (ET) in its triangular configuration, located in the Euregio Meuse-Rhine region \cite{LSSTDarkEnergyScience:2025zzz}, providing higher sensitivity and redshift reach.
+\item \textbf{ET+LVK:} An extended configuration that combines the full LVK network with the next-generation Einstein Telescope (ET) in its triangular configuration, located in the Euregio Meuse-Rhine region \cite{Menote:2025zmn}, providing higher sensitivity and redshift reach.

-\item \textbf{CE+ET+LVK:} A third-generation network including both the Einstein Telescope and the Cosmic Explorer (CE), located near Livingston (USA) \cite{LSSTDarkEnergyScience:2025zzz}, in addition to the LVK detectors, representing the most powerful configuration considered here.
+\item \textbf{CE+ET+LVK:} A third-generation network including both the Einstein Telescope and the Cosmic Explorer (CE), located near Livingston (USA) \cite{Menote:2025zmn}, in addition to the LVK detectors, representing the most powerful configuration considered here.

-\end{itemize} The main emphasis of this study is on the third-generation network, which enables the detection of sources at higher redshifts with greatly improved parameter accuracy.
-Nevertheless, results from the LVK-only configuration are also presented to provide a baseline comparison with the expected near-future performance of the collaboration.